joedotjs/secrets/README.md

   available in `views`.
 A lot of the server is also scaffolded out for you already.
 Take some time to understand what you have already and what you'll need to build.

+4. A solution can be browsed in the first commit of this repo, direct link here: https://github.com/joedotjs/secrets/tree/ca04e5a8ae65201789fd1c4e7a92f59f325b1a63.
+Feel free to reference this if you get stuck!

 ### What you need to do:

 1. Fill in the model definitions for `SecretModel` and `CommentModel` in `db/models.js`.